 There were not many issues with the service or suggestions for improvement.
 Those who did comment said FastSpring should make it easier to setup product pages for a store.
 Others highlighted that the user interface can be confusing, due to the large number of features.
 Some reviewers said that it can take a lot of time and effort to tweak FastSpring to look identical to the rest of the store.

-FastSpring does have a vast amount of features and functionality, and its users really like the platform.
+FastSpring has a vast amount of features and functionality, and users really like the platform.
 However, you need to decide if all of those features and that functionality is worth paying a premium.
 Look carefully at how much you might need to pay if you use the platform, and ask if you would make the most of all their features.
-If you're selling digital services, software, and similar products, FastSpring could make a lot of sense.
+If you’re selling digital services, software, and similar products, FastSpring could make a lot of sense.
 If you’re a more traditional ecommerce store, there are many less expensive solutions that could give you the functionality you need.

 That said, it’s completely free to setup and use a FastSpring account, until you start to process transactions through the service.
 You can sign up, login, and play around with the functionality yourself to see if it’s right for your business.

 If you’ve used FastSpring yourself, let us know in the comments below!